jimmejardine/qiqqa-open-source/docs-gen/Notes/Why I consider OpenMP the spawn of evil and disable it in tesseract.md

 # Why I consider OpenMP the *spawn of evil* and disable it in `tesseract`

-This already showed up on my radar in 2022 when bulk-testing our `mupdf` + `tesseract` monolith Windows build: it didn't matter which subcommand of `bulktest` I was running, the fans would start spinning and CPU temperatures would rise fast as they could until a new *burn motherfucker burn* versus cooling solution equilibrium was reached.
+This already showed up on my radar in 2022 when bulk-testing our `mupdf` + `tesseract` monolith Windows build: it didn't matter which subcommand of `bulktest` I was running, the fans would start spinning and CPU temperatures would rise quick as they could until a new *burn motherfucker burn* versus cooling solution equilibrium was reached at almost 80 degrees Celcius *core*.
 Which was, frankly, *insane*, for 'twas simple *single threaded* tasks on an *8/16 core* Ryzen mammoth.

 Profiling in Visual Studio plus some debugging showed me some obscure OpenMP internals decided to run like mad, without having been told to do so by yours truly.

-That analysis led to `tesseract` where some OpenMP attributes are sprinkled around some hot paths when you run OCR.
+That analysis led to `tesseract` [where some OpenMP attributes are sprinkled around some hot paths when you run OCR](https://github.com/search?q=repo%3AGerHobbelt%2Ftesseract++pragma+omp&type=code).
 I didn't know how to look into it deeper, pulling apart OpenMP itself.
 (I knew about ETW *existing* but never had used it myself before, so it was, ah, "*not top of mind*" while I was facing this crap, which only overjoyed the energy companies.)

-The preliminary conclusion then was that OpenMP somehow, stupidly, decided to start all the threads required for *when* and *if* all that parallel exec power was demanded inside the belly of `tesseract`, and, then, once started, **never stopped running, i.e. waiting for stuff to do and spinning like mad while doing the wait thing**. (*All* the cores were maxing out once this started.)
+The preliminary conclusion then was that OpenMP *somehow*, stupidly, decided to start all the threads required for *when* and *if* all that parallel exec power was demanded inside the belly of `tesseract`, and, then, once started, **never stopped running, i.e. waiting for stuff to do and spinning like mad while doing the wait thing**. (*All* the cores were maxing out once this started.)

 Key to the problem was it always occurred *after* some (minimal) `tesseract` activity, which was part of the randomized bulk test, which is set up to stress test several main components, feeding it a slew of PDFs to chew through.
-Several of those tasks are single-threaded per PDF and to help built-in diagnostics I don't parallelize multiple PDFs for simultaneous testing: while that *will* be a good idea at some point, it's *not exactly helping yourself* when you go and make a multi-threaded parallel execution test rig while you're still hunting obnoxious bugs that occur in single-thread runs, so having OpenMP in there was only because of `tesseract` having it by default and me considering this as a potential *nice to have & use* system for when I would be ready to migrate my codebase to use it elsewhere in the codebase as well.
+Several of those tasks are single-threaded per PDF and to help built-in diagnostics I don't parallelize multiple PDFs for simultaneous testing: while that *will* be a good idea at some point, it's *not exactly helping yourself* when you go and make a multi-threaded parallel execution test rig while you're still hunting obnoxious bugs that occur in single-thread runs, so having OpenMP in there was only there because of `tesseract` having it by default and me considering this as a potential *nice to have & use* system for when I would be ready to migrate my codebase to use it elsewhere in the codebase as well.
-However, once OpenMP would have run through one such an `openmp`-enhanced code section, it was apparently "*Bijenkorf Dwaze Dagen*"[^1] at the CPU forever after.
+However, once OpenMP would have run through one such an [`openmp`-enhanced code section](https://github.com/search?q=repo%3AGerHobbelt%2Ftesseract++pragma+omp&type=code), it was apparently "*Bijenkorf Dwaze Dagen*"[^1] at the CPU forever after.

 The solution, I found, was getting rid of OpenMP entirely.
 Meanwhile I wondered why everyone is using this one while it clearly is coded like *utter shite*, at least from where I'm standing...
 And nobody complaining about this?[^2]